jfpoilpret/fast-arduino-lib/dox/tutorial.md

 - the pins they are connected to
 - specific capabilities they may have

-Rather than explaining the theory further, we will start studying a simple example that uses a timer for blinking a LED, a little bit like the first example but totally driven asynchronously:
+Rather than explaining the theory further, we will start studying a simple example that uses a timer for blinking a LED, a little bit like the first example in this tutorial, but totally driven asynchronously:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 #include <fastarduino/gpio.h>
 #include <fastarduino/timer.h>